Growing Under the Redwoods: Gardening in Shade and Acidic Soil

 It's fresh lettuce in August when inland gardeners have none.
 It's greens that never bolt.
 It's cool, lush, productive gardens growing in conditions where most people see only ferns and redwood duff.

-Your microclimate is UNIQUE.
-Not worse - different.
+Your microclimate is unique.
+Not worse, different.

 Work with it.
 Plant what thrives.
 Accept what won't.
 And enjoy the crops that flourish in your cool, shaded, redwood forest garden.